warproxxx/warproxxx.github.io/_posts/2020-5-14-Price-Discovery.md

 title: Price Discovery in Bitcoin exchange
 ---

-I applied Price Discovery and Spillover Analysis on BTC/USD data from Bitfinex, Bitmex, Bitstamp, Coinbase, HitBTC, Kraken, Poloniex, Binance, OkEx and CME futures.
+Twenty days ago on reddit I promised to explain in detail a Bitcoin price discovery algorithm which explains the role played by different spot, derivates and futures market towards determining the Bitcoin Price.
+And although a bit late, I have now applied Price Discovery and Spillover Analysis on BTC/USD data from Bitfinex, Bitmex, Bitstamp, Coinbase, HitBTC, Kraken, Poloniex, Binance, OkEx and CME futures to Bitcoin Price data from 2016.
 <!--more-->

+Several academics have done this analysis before me in the past and although they have done a fantastic job as most of my analysis is built up on their work, they do not include as many exchanges as I have which leads to them ignoring exchanges with big impacts like Bitfinex, OkEx and Huobi.

-# Summary and Conclusion:
+# Conclusion:

-- As of May 15, 2020, no single exchange have a extremly dominant role in leading the price.
-But, Bitmex Perpetual Contracts, CME Futures Contracts and OkEx Spot Market have had strongest role in determining the Bitcoin price in the current run.
+- As of May 15, 2020, Bitmex and CME Contracts and have played the strongest role in determining the Bitcoin price in the current run.

 - Today derivative markets play a big role in determining the Bitcoin price.
 The fall in price conincides with an increase in price discovery role by CME contracts.